 However, for this collaborative mindset to take root and flourish, it paradoxically comes back to the right technology investments.
 There was a time when only trained professionals knew how to use analytic and BI applications.
 Today, there are fewer barriers obstructing access to these advanced toolsets.

-As such, I strongly believe the most favorable path for adoption of advanced analytics is one where the greatest number of people are confident using their platforms.
-At Pyramid that’s our goal: to create a truly codeless experience where any user—regardless of skill—can perform advanced analytic techniques and make better decisions with data.
+As such, I strongly believe the most favorable path for the adoption of advanced analytics is one where the greatest number of people are confident using their platforms.
+At Pyramid, that’s our goal: to create a truly codeless experience where any user—regardless of skill—can perform advanced analytic techniques and make better decisions with data.

 Things were far from uncertain with Pyramid.
 In fact, despite the tumult in the BI market, we focused wholly on developing customer-focused analytics software.
 In October, we launched Pyramid v2020, our latest version.
 Simply put, it was a massive release.
-It introduced over 150 new enterprise-grade features and capabilities to improve the way organizations make data-driven decisions.
+It introduced over 150 new enterprise-grade features and capabilities to improve how organizations make data-driven decisions.
 In particular, we sought to create an adaptative analytics application with a focus on customer experience.
 The result?
-No other competing BI solution packs as much analytic punch—without overwhelming users—as Pyramid.
+No competing BI solution packs as much analytic punch—without overwhelming users—as Pyramid.

 In 2019, we also worked hard to connect and build relationships with partners, vendors, customers, and prospects across the globe.
 We attended dozens of events to meet analytics professionals and understand their business challenges.
 And in late September, we brought in over 100 Pyramid customers and partners together outside of London for our first-ever user conference.

 We came away from ANALYTICON more energized—and more committed—than ever to make Pyramid our customers’ and partners’ go-to analytics resource.
-The enthusiasm we saw experienced was inspiring, and it’s that kind of energy that motivates us to get better every day.
+The enthusiasm we saw and experienced was inspiring, and it’s that kind of energy that motivates us to get better every day.

 Today, we’re more committed to our customers than ever.
 In 2020, you’ll see and hear a lot about Pyramid Analytics.
 You’ll find us exhibiting at events across the globe, producing dozens of educational and topical webinars, and hosting user conferences and training workshops across multiple continents.

 We realize organizations have lots of choices in this crowded BI market, and that they do not choose analytics platforms on functionality alone.
-We understand customers are seeking the best user experience possible, and we intend to make that true for you, our customers and partners, in 2020 and beyond.
+We understand customers are seeking the best user experience possible, and we intend to make that true for you, our customers, and partners, in 2020 and beyond.